iqiyi/dpvs/doc/tutorial.md

 $ cp conf/dpvs.conf.single-nic.sample /etc/dpvs.conf
 ```

-The NIC for Ubuntu may not support flow-director(fdir),for that case ,pls use 'single worker',may decrease conn_pool_size .
+The NIC for Ubuntu may not support flow-director(fdir),for that case ,please use 'single worker',may decrease conn_pool_size .

 ```bash
 queue_number        1